ternaustralia/cmrset-examples/tds-examples/README.md

 ### Script Parameters

-The following parameters are configurable on all AET downloading scripts provided in this repository:
+The following parameters are configurable on all AET downloading scripts provided here:

 #### API_KEY
 Your TERN API Key which is used to authenticate to TERN Data Services.